HG6209-ntu/HG6209-ntu.github.io/src/environment-setup.md

 ```

 Windows users may have more work to do, because Windows by default
 blocks you from running "untrusted" scripts.
+First, we want to ensure
+that Windows PowerShell is being used as our default terminal in VSCode.
+We can do this by searching for `terminal` in the Command Palette
+(<kbd>[Cmd]Ctrl-Shift-P</kbd>) and selecting PowerShell as the default.
-To allow the current
-session to activate the virtual environment, you can change Visual
+Then, to allow  the current session to activate the virtual environment,
-Studio Code's settings so PowerShell can run these scripts.
-Open the
+you can change Visual Studio Code's settings so PowerShell can run these
-settings by typing <kbd>Ctrl-,</kbd> or use the menu *File* >
+scripts.
+One thing to try is to open the settings by typing <kbd>Ctrl-,</kbd>
-*Preferences* > *Settings*, then search for the following setting:
+or use the menu *File* > *Preferences* > *Settings*, then search for the

-    terminal.integrated.shellArgs.windows
+following setting:

+    `terminal.integrated.shellArgs.windows`

 ![*Finding the Setting*](static/windows-find-executionpolicy-setting.png)